Powerlearnproject/se-assignment-day-2-git-and-github-Kimeunashon/README.md

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?

-Steps for Your First Commit:
+Steps for First Commit:
 Initialize Repository: Create a local Git repository with git init or clone an existing GitHub repository.
 Stage Files: Use git add . (or specify files) to stage changes.
 Commit Changes: Run git commit -m "Initial commit" to record a snapshot with a descriptive message.
 Connect to Remote: If starting locally, add the remote with git remote add origin [repo URL].
 Push to GitHub: Push your commit with git push -u origin main (or your default branch).

-What Are Commits?
+Commits
 Snapshots: Each commit is a snapshot of your project at a specific point in time.
 Change Tracking: They record what was changed, by whom, and why (through commit messages).
 Version Management: Commits build a history that enables you to revert, compare, and merge different versions of your project.